subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Hopfield started with SK model with full connectivity, shown in the top left of Fig. 18, with the symmetric interaction between nodes $i$ and $j$ given by $J_{ij}$.
 Assume that the spin at each node, $\sigma_i, i = 1,2,...N$ in the network can assume values of +1 or -1, and denote the state $X$ of the network as $X = (\sigma_1,...,\sigma_N)$.
-Furthermore assume that the state of the network according to the equation
+Furthermore assume that the state of the network evolves according to the equation

 $$ \sigma_i(t+\Delta t) = sign(\sum_{j\ne i}^N J_{ij} \sigma_j(t)) $$